Stephen-Awuor/Stephen-Awuor/README.md

 ## I'm a Developer !!

 - 🔭 Am a web developer.
-- 🌱 Currently learning Laravel and React.Js frameworks.
+- 🌱 Currently learning Python and Django frameworks.
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 2025 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love socializing.

 <br />